PoCInnovation/Workshops/software/22.Encore/README.md

 > ⚠️ I **DON'T** recommend that method in production API, it's just to win time.

-Encore framework provide an [elegant way](https://encore.dev/docs/develop/auth) to manage our authentication system through a simple keyword : `authHandler`.
+Encore framework provide an [elegant way](https://encore.dev/docs/develop/auth) to manage our authentication system through a simple keyword: `authHandler`.

 Create a new service named `auth` in the `delivery` folder.